 Personal care

-All of the needs and services that a person requires will fall under the personal care budget category.
-From hair cuts to eyebrow waxing – it’s all right here.
+All needs and services a person requires will fall under the personal care budget category.
+From haircuts to eyebrow waxing – it’s all right here.

 - Hair cuts and color